 1. Do you provide sampling bottles, jars, eskies & ice bricks?

 Yes depending on the type of test you require analysis for, specific sampling containers will be required.
-Orders may be made on our online ordering page.
-You can also contact us by email or call 1300 424 344 for further information.
+Orders may be made by emailing [email protected] You can also contact us by email or call 1300 424 344 for further information.

 2. What is the standard turnaround time (TAT)?

 This varies depending on the tests done.
 Routine soil testing is provided in 5 working days, although faster TAT’s may be available.
 Asbestos in fibro is typically provided in 2 working days.
 Potable water testing is, in most cases done in 7-10 workings days.

 For further information, please contact us by email or call 1300 424 344.

 You will receive a single email containing a PDF report, PDF invoice, PDF COC and an Excel spreadsheet plus online reports (ESDAT, EQuIS and Monitor Pro 5 formats), if requested.
 You can request an SMS notification when the results have been emailed.

 4. Do you have any other reporting formats available?

 Yes – we also use ESDAT, EQuIS and Monitor Pro 5 reporting formats or we can customise a format to your needs.